House Training Your Puppy

 House training your puppy

 Night time: I sometimes keep my puppy in his bathroom / utility room / kitchen room for night time but usually he is very sad and alone there.
 After all, they naturally are pack animals & want to be with their human pack.
-I bring the kennel (with the door on it) and place it right next to the head of my bed where I can reach it.
+I bring their “5 star luxury kennel” in which I have taught them to LOVE (with the door closed on it) and place it right next to the head of my bed where I can reach it.
 I place my hand where I can put my fingers inside his cage & he can smell me.
 We fall asleep that way.
 He cannot hold his pee all night (and neither can I), so I expect when he wakes up during the night to have to either take him outside to pee, or use his little bathroom / utility room where he can use his potty pad.
-I train to both in & out doors for my convenience also.
+I train to both in & out doors for my convenience at first.
 Sometimes my pup & I do not want to go outside in the middle of the night in our jammies if it’s raining or snowing! 🙂

 House training your puppy

-Remember, whenever you take your pup to a new house – it may take a day or two for him to learn where the new potty places are.
+Remember, whenever you take your pup to a new house – it may take a month or two for him to learn where the new potty places are so be aware of this and take them outside often until they understand.
+Do not give them the run of your friends homes without supervision until they are ready.
+You want them to be welcome at other places!

 House training your puppy